elliotwoods/ofxMultiTrackLegacy/README.md

 ### ofxKinectCommonBridge

 * Repo - https://github.com/elliotwoods/ofxKinectCommonBridge.git
-* Branch - fixesFor-ofxMultiTrack (hopefully they'll merge then can use parent URL)
+* Branch - fixesFor-ofxMultiTrack (currently one PR's in deadlock with a boring guy from MS)

 ### ofxPolyFit